Kyle18-hub/SOC-Automation-Lab/README.md

 14. Test your setup by generating security events (e.g., Nmap scans or PowerShell commands) on your Windows VM to trigger Sysmon logs and Wazuh alerts.
 15. Create dashboards in Elastic to visualize logs and alerts, ensuring that your SOC automation workflow is working correctly.

+# Conclusion

+In this lab, I successfully built and configured a comprehensive Security Operations Center (SOC) automation environment.
+By integrating tools such as Sysmon, Wazuh and TheHive, I created a robust system capable of automating key SOC tasks including threat detection, incident response, and log analysis.

+The process began with setting up VirtualBox and installing Windows, followed by the deployment of Sysmon to monitor system activity.
+This was complemented by creating a Digital Ocean Droplet to host Wazuh and TheHive, which are critical for security event management and incident response.
+By forwarding Sysmon logs to Wazuh via Filebeat, I ensured that security events from the Windows machine were captured and analyzed effectively.

+The automation aspect was a major focus, with Bash and Python scripts developed to query ElasticSearch APIs and trigger incident response actions in TheHive.
+This setup demonstrated how automated workflows can enhance SOC operations, making the detection and response to security incidents more efficient.

+Testing the setup with real-world scenarios, such as Nmap scans, validated the effectiveness of the automation and integration.
+The creation of dashboards in Elastic further allowed for the visualization of logs and alerts, ensuring that the entire SOC automation workflow functioned as intended.

+This project not only enhanced my technical skills in SOC automation but also provided practical experience in integrating and configuring security tools.
+The knowledge gained through this lab is crucial for any SOC analyst role, where the ability to automate and streamline security operations is essential for maintaining a strong security posture.

 Tools Used:
 ----------
 wazuh - A free and open-source integrated Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) soloution.